Generated canyon and evergreen river scene representing Idaho's South Fork Clearwater River, not an exact location photo

 Best flows

-Stable clear-to-lightly tinted flows that still leave readable travel seams and soft banks at the Stites corridor.
+Stable clear-to-lightly tinted flows that still leave readable travel seams and soft banks at the Stites area.

-Skip when the river is muddy, the species season is not clearly open for your target, or the corridor turns into pure runoff management instead of fishing water.
+Skip when the river is muddy, the species season is not clearly open for your target, or the area turns into pure runoff management instead of fishing water.

 Local plan

-Start at one named Highway 14 site, fish the first reliable edge water well, and move only if the gauge and clarity say the rest of the corridor is worth it.
+Start at one named Highway 14 site, fish the first reliable edge water well, and move only if the gauge and clarity say the rest of the area is worth it.

 Backup water